lbuk/brownfieldgrids/README.md

 If you have any problems with the package (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk or post on the Issues page of the repository. brownfieldgrid users may have to re-install the sp package, for example.

 ## Usage
-Create a Mile x Mile OpenStreetMap (OSM) grid of brownfield land in Woolwich Dockyard and the borough outline.
+Create a mile x mile OpenStreetMap (OSM) grid of brownfield land in Woolwich Dockyard and the borough outline.
 It also prints the borough in the console.
 ```
 brownfieldgrids::brownfieldgrid_osm_borough("Woolwich Dockyard, London")
 ```

-Interactive Mile x Mile grid map the OSM brownfields in Woolwich Dockyard.
+Interactive mile x mile grid map the OSM brownfields in Woolwich Dockyard.
 ```
 brownfieldgrids::brownfieldgrid_osm_satellite("Woolwich Dockyard, London")
 ```